-Program Year 3 Action Plan Special Needs response:
+Program Year 5 Action Plan Special Needs response:

-- 1. This year, the City of Henderson will contribute \$111,111 from it's general funds as a pro-rata share of the regional homeless coordination efforts.
-Funding is also provided through the CDBG program for Shade Tree, SAFE House, Women's Development Center, HACA, and Giving Life Ministries to assist with regional homeless population services.
-Henderson was also instrumental in HACA receiving a McKinney-Vento Homeless Assistance Act "Continuum of Care" (CoC) award of \$471,554 to administer a rental assistance program for clients who are at risk of becoming homeless.
-Henderson's ongoing support of this effort includes a commitment of \$110,000 in cash match to the CoC, which is allocated from State LIHTF sources. \$166,000 in State LIHTF Set-Aside funds will also be utilized by HACA in efforts to prevent homelessness. - 2.
-Henderson is very concerned about homelessness in the City and in an effort to identify strategies that address these needs in a high quality, as well as equitable way, the City has become a very active member of the Southern Nevada Regional Planning Commission's Technical Committee on Homelessness.
+1. This year, the City of Henderson will contribute \$163,319 from it's general funds as a pro-rata share of the regional homeless coordination efforts.
+The City's participation in regional approaches to homelessnesses include Inclement Weather Shelter services, mobile Crisis Intervention teams, the Homeless Census and Evaluation Project, and the Homeless Management Information System (HMIS).
+Funding is also provided through the CDBG program for Shade Tree, SAFE House, Women's Development Center, HopeLink, and Giving Life Ministries to assist with regional homeless population services.
+Henderson was also instrumental in HopeLink receiving a McKinney-Vento Homeless Assistance Act "Continuum of Care" (CoC) award of \$471,554 to administer a rental assistance program for clients who are at risk of becoming homeless as well as a \$315,986 CoC Expansion Grant. \$85,230 in State LIHTF Set-Aside funds will also be utilized by HACA in efforts to prevent homelessness.

+2. Henderson is very concerned about homelessness in the City and in an effort to identify strategies that address these needs in a high quality, as well as equitable way, the City has become a very active member of the Southern Nevada Regional Planning Commission's Technical Committee on Homelessness.
 The City's funding support of the Regional Homeless Coordination effort will be used for Inclement Weather overflow beds for homeless, the Homeless Management Information System, annual homeless census counts, and salary for the Regional Homeless Coordinator employed by Clark County.

-HACA-Net is also a valuable resource for addressing this issue by coordinating non-profit and faith-based organizations that provide services to the homeless throughout Henderson.
+HACA-Net is also a valuable resource for addressing homelessness by coordinating non-profit and faith-based organizations that provide services to the homeless throughout Henderson.
 Regional Planning & coordination, as well as the HACANet, assist Henderson in its commitment and goal of ensuring each stage of the continuum, i.e., outreach/assessment; emergency shelter and services, transitional housing, and helping homeless persons make the transition to permanent housing and independent living, is in place.
 Nevada Low-Income Housing Trust Funds and HOME funds are given to HACA to administer a Tenant Based Rental Assistance program to help extremely low and low income individuals and families who are at imminent risk of becoming homeless maintain their existing housing.
 Please reference the Consolidated Plan page 18.
 Henderson is part of the Clark County Continuum and the referenced information includes ethnic and minority statistics relative to Henderson's homeless population.